- Medicare Part D is Medicare’s prescription drug coverage.

-- OOP costs: copay, premium, and deductible
+- What are the out-of-pocket costs: copay, premium, and deductibles?

-- customer service of the plan
+- Is there customer service with the plan?

 There are several other options to get prescription medication coverage.

-Cost depends on your medications, the plan’s drug list, and OOP costs.
+Cost depends on your medications, the plan’s drug list, and out-of-pocket costs.
 It’s a good idea to compare plans to choose the best option for you, and Medicare lists organizations to help you choose based on your state.

 tips when choosing a plan